Links on Android Authority may earn us a commission. Learn more.

 Price: $79.99 plus a monthly subscription

-In a world where many gyms are closed, and we’re mostly working out from home, Echelon can be a lifesaver.
+In a busy world where you can’t always get to the gym, Echelon can be a lifesaver.
 It makes plenty of in-home fitness equipment, but we’re mainly focused on FitPass.
 Echelon’s FitPass essentially provides premium access to tons of classes and diverse workouts.
 Workouts vary between 10 and 45 minutes, and you’ll need some of your own equipment, but the $79.99 base price helps to cover your streaming device as well as a heart rate monitor.

-See also: 10 best workout apps for Android
+See also: The best workout apps for Android

 One more must-have Samsung smart TV app is probably already downloaded.
 Samsung SmartThings is your key to a smart home, and it’s the easiest way to control your connected devices.
 It’s generally meant to work with Samsung’s own smart home devices, but you can also link up with gadgets from Ring, Ecobee, Arlo, and more.
 The app itself is free like most of Samsung’s first-party apps, so get out there and give your smart home a boost.